adarshkumarsingh83/spring_boot/README.md

 > . sample application which demo the
 > . different log configuraiton like rolling file appender
 > . and sluth configuraitons for tracid and spanid

+* ### springboot-elasticsearch
+> descripition:
+> . spring boot sample to connect to the elastic search
+> . and elastic search is spinned using docker and kibina to
+> . view the elastic search connect indexed on the elastic search